 Total Full-Time Hours Possible During All Creditable FERS Service

-Visit http://federalretirement.net/annuity.htm#Part_Time_Work for more information and a direct links to OPM guidance.
-The OPM guide provides detailed examples for calculating part time service annuity impact.
-The CSRS part time example is located on page 6 of this guide , see page 21 for a detailed FERS analysis.
+The OPM guide provides detailed examples for calculating part time service annuity impact for FERS and CSRS.
+The CSRS part time examples start on page 6 of Chapter 55 of OPM's guide, see page 21 for a detailed FERS analysis.

 There are a couple ways to attain part-time service with your agency: one

 before you retire and one after you retire.
 You could also look to see if

 1. Before you retire:

 Part-time service will not affect your high three calculation, since the